zshipko/imaged/README.md

 $ sudo make install-lib
 ```

-To include `imaged` in your application it's easiest to use pkg-config: `pkg-config --cflags --libs imaged`
+To include `imaged` in your application you can use pkg-config: `pkg-config --cflags --libs imaged`

 ## imaged utility